ilham25/dotfiles-aether/README.md

 > Save and change your theme to apply effect

 **:fireworks: Power Menu Command**
-If you are not using systemd init, ypu can custom the power menu command.
+If you are not using systemd init, you can custom the power menu command.

 > Open configuration file